Ships hit by U-boats

 History

-Notes on loss
+Notes on event

-At 07.35 hours on 23 Feb, 1943, U-186 fired a spread of three torpedoes at the convoy ON-166 about 310 miles south of Cape Race and observed one hit after 2 minutes 32 seconds on the ship in station #12, the Hastings, which was erroneously reported as Hassop.
+At 07.35 hours on 23 Feb 1943, U-186 fired a spread of three torpedoes at convoy ON-166 about 310 miles south of Cape Race and observed one hit after 2 minutes 32 seconds on the ship in station #12, the Hastings, which was erroneously reported as Hassop.
 A second hit, after 2 minutes 35 seconds was possibly on the same ship, which sank within seven minutes.
 After 2 minutes 41 seconds a third hit was heard but not observed.

-At 07.40 hours, U-186 fired a spread of two stern torpedoes and heard two detonations on different targets, but only the Eulima was hit, the second detonation being a depth charge from the US Coast Guard cutter USS Spencer.
+At 07.40 hours, U-186 fired a spread of two stern torpedoes and heard two detonations on different targets, but only the Eulima (Master Frederick William Wickera) was hit, the second detonation being a depth charge from USCGC Spencer (WPG 36).
+At 11.30 hours, the drifting wreck of the tanker was sunk by a coup de grĂ¢ce and gunfire from U-186.

-CrewlistsWe have listing of 1 people who were on this vessel
+On boardWe have details of 63 people who were on board

 If you can help us with any additional information on this vessel then please contact us.